Blandina: Traditional history

-Through fear of torture slaves had testified against their masters that the Christians when assembled committed cannibalism and incest, and the legate desired to wring confession of this misconduct from the Christian prisoners.
+Due to fear of being tortured, slaves had testified against their masters that the Christians committed cannibalism and incest when assembled, which was a common rumor about Christians during this and later centuries.
+The legate desired to wring confession of this misconduct from the Christian prisoners.
 In his report to the emperor the legate stated that those who held to their Christian belief were to be executed and those who denied their faith were to be released, and the legate received instructions from the Emperor Marcus Aurelius allowing the Roman citizens who persisted in the faith to be executed by beheading, but those without citizenship were to be tortured.
 Blandina was therefore subjected to new tortures with a number of companions in the town's amphitheater (now known as the Amphitheatre of the Three Gauls) at the time of the public games.
+One such companion was Ponticus, a 15-year-old boy and the youngest of the martyrs, who was encouraged by Blandina to have faith in Christ which gave Ponticus the strength to continue.

-She was bound to a stake and wild beasts were set on her.
-According to legend, they did not, however, touch her.
+She was bound to a stake, mirroring the image of a cross, and wild beasts were set on her.
+While being restrained on the stake, Blandina began to pray passionately for both her companions and her captors.
+According to legend, the beasts never touched her and she was removed from the stake and thrown back in jail.
 After enduring this for a number of days, in an effort to persuade her to recant, she was led into the arena to see the sufferings of her companions.
-Finally, as the last of the martyrs, she was scourged, placed on a red-hot grate, enclosed in a net and thrown before a wild steer who tossed her into the air with his horns.
+Finally, as the last of the martyrs, she was scourged, placed on a red-hot grate, enclosed in a net and thrown before a wild steer, which tossed her into the air with his horns.
 In the end, she was killed with a dagger.

+Significance

+Of all the martyrs of Lyon, Blandina is the only female to receive attention throughout the narrative and appears significant through her representations as a mother and an athlete.
+Blandina also holds significance through her allusions to Christ.

+Throughout the story of the martyrs of Lyon, Blandina is portrayed as mother who sends her children to become martyrs for God before becoming a martyr herself, "Blandina herself passed through all the ordeals of her children."
+Blandina's relationship to the youngest of the martyrs, Ponticus, is also compared to the mother in 4 Maccabees.
+Through these sections Blandina is given a maternal role and serves as one example of motherhood for other Christian women to look to.